 Reboelje ‘turmoil’ and civil war soon followed in Frisia.
-The fight between the Schieringers ‘Speakers’ and the Vetkopers ‘Fat-buyers’ started a few decades later, around 1300.
-Flails, pitchforks, shovels and alike were not solely working the land anymore.
-At first relatively small scale and locally, but a century later it had become a full-fledged civil war with warlords (haadlings in Mid-Frisian language and Häuptlinge in German language) and armies from the river Vlie estuary in the Netherlands to the river Weser in Germany.
+The fight between the Schieringers ‘speakers’ and the Vetkopers ‘fat-buyers’ started a few decades later, around 1300.
+Flails, pitchforks, shovels and alike were not solely working the barren land anymore.
+At first, relatively small scale and locally, but a century later it had become a full-fledged civil war with warlords (hovedling in Old Frisian language, haadlings in Mid Frisian language and Häuptlinge in German language) and armies from the Vlie in the Netherlands to the River Weser in Germany.
 A period known as the Great Frisian War.
 This weakness from inside, left Frisia prey for its hostile neighbors who would soon feast on it.
-Ironically, these Teutonic neighbors were supported by the same church and clergy that had praised the sky for the Frisian achievements during the Crusades, not long before.
+Ironically, these Teutonic neighbors were supported by the same church and clergy that had praised the sky for the Frisian achievements during the crusades, not long before.
+The thanks they got.

 The free republics of the Seven Sealands of Frisia tried to organize themselves within a collective defense mechanism called the Upstalsboom treaty.
 Similar to NATO seven centuries later.
 But it failed completely.
-Read our blog post Upstalsboom: why solidarity is not the core of a collective.
-Fascinating story.
+Read our post Upstalsboom: why solidarity is not the core of a collective.
+Fascinating history, we think.

 Thus, when hiking the Frisia Coast Trail and everything looks peaceful and is quiet, remember this used to be the Failed State at the Wadden Sea.
 Like standing on the shores of the Gulf of Aden today.

-For those readers wondering what these foreign fighters must have looked like, please find below a mural from the church at Westerwijtwerd in province Groningen in the Netherlands dating from the fourteenth century.
+For those readers wondering what these foreign fighters must have looked like, please find below a mural from the church at Westerwijtwerd in province Groningen dating from the fourteenth century.
 It is thought to be a copy of a much older image dating from the twelfth century.
-Indeed, the period of the Crusades.
+Indeed, the period of the crusades.
 Its church is still standing, although serious earthquakes due to heavy gas mining do threaten it anno 2019.

-Typical features of the twelfth and thirteenth centuries fighters of Frisia were the heavy long, fish-skin like coats made of leather strips (called a schobbejak in Dutch language) and their heads shaven almost bold.
+Typical features of the twelfth and thirteenth centuries fighters of Frisia were the heavy long, fish-skin like coats made of leather strips, called a schobbejak in Dutch language, and their heads shaved almost bold.
 The higher the hair was shaved off, the higher the status of the warrior.

-The image in the church of Westerwijtwerd corresponds with many more images of Frisian fighters on several seals of the Upstalsboom treaty (read our blog post Upstalsboom: why solidarity is not the core of a collective) and of seals of Landesgemeinden or shires like Rüstringen, Hunzingo-Oosterambt, Mormerland, Opsterland and Oostergo.
-It also corresponds amazingly well with a written observation of a contemporary in Liège in present-day Belgium in the year 1212 when he was watching Frisian warriors going to the Holy Land:
+The image in the church of Westerwijtwerd corresponds with many more images of Frisian fighters on several seals of the Upstalsboom treaty (read our post Upstalsboom: why solidarity is not the core of a collective) and of seals of Landesgemeinden or medieval districts like Rüstringen, Hunzingo-Oosterambt, Mormerland, Opsterland and Oostergo.
+It also corresponds amazingly well with the written observation we referred to earlier in this post already, of a contemporary in Liège in the year 1212, when he was watching Frisian warriors going to fight a holy war: